aimeos/upscheme/README.md

 }
 ```

-It's possible to check for all column modifiers using these methods:
+Retrieving the current column modifier values is possible using these methods:

 | Column modifier | Description |
 |-----------------|-------------|